 - Input transaction details, including the amount you want to transfer.

 - Get approved by the transfer company.
-You may need to scan a copy of your ID for the first transaction.
+You may need to scan or email a copy of your ID for the first transaction.

 - Transfer funds through your bank using the account details from your transfer company.